Stay informed and discover our economic insights where we publish the latest economic outlooks,

 Supply chain disruption

-• Supply chain disruption intensifies demand for businesses to have the correct business interruption insurance cover in place.
+• As supply chain disruptions continue, there is a heightened need for businesses to have the correct business interruption insurance cover in place.

 • The insurance industry continues to be hard hit by the escalating frequency and severity of global climate events.

-The first release of the new annual UK Food Security Index was published in July 2024.
-The index shows a broadly stable picture as supply chains remain steady.
-However, long term risk from climate change will pose significant challenges to some domestic food production in 2024/2025 and beyond.
+Long term risk from climate change will pose significant challenges to some domestic food production in 2025 and beyond.

 • When food shortages occur, risks relating to terrorism and political violence, political risk, business interruption, marine and aviation, agriculture, product liability and recall, and environmental liability increase, and these will impact insurance premiums.